isaacvando/roc-aws-lambda-platform/README.md

 ```bash
 $ ./deploy.sh yourfunction arn:aws:iam::{your_account_id}:role/{your_role_name}
 ```

-Or you can manually upload the `bootstrap.zip` output by `build.sh` to the AWS Console.
+or you can manually upload the `bootstrap.zip` output by `build.sh` to the AWS Console.

 ## Contributing